Where's the cheapest place to buy electronics in South East Asia?

 There were plenty of homemade laptops and computers available, I would stay clear of them!

-.
+New electronics.
 Though the range is not huge, the latest and greatest electronics are available pretty much after they are released here.

 Second hand camera equipment.
 Though I am not a fan of second hand camera equipment, of all city locations covered here Singapore offered the biggest range, and the better prices.